 Everyday Carry Knives

-An everyday carry knife is aptly named because you carry it with you all the time, similar to a wallet, keys, or cell phone.
-Sometimes called pocket knives, they are compact, lightweight, durable, and multi-functional; and fit easily in your pocket for quick access whenever you need it during your everyday work.
-EDC knives are the most varied selection of knives with the largest selection of features, many different blade types, and blade materials.
+An everyday carry knife is aptly named because you always carry it, like a wallet, keys, or cell phone.
+Sometimes called pocketknives, they are compact, lightweight, durable, and multi-functional; they fit easily in your pocket for quick access whenever you need it during your everyday work.
+EDC knives are the most varied selection, with the largest selection of features, many different blade types, and blade materials.

 Everyday Carry Knives | ||||||||